2024-01-08 23:00:00

 What treatment options for women with hyperemesis gravidarum?

 Marlena Fejzo and her team will now try to determine whether exposing women to GDF15 before pregnancy prepares them for high levels of the hormone in question once they become pregnant and therefore reduces the appearance of symptoms of the hyperemesis gravidarum.
-Metformin, a drug prescribed to increase GDF15 levels, could be used in patients with a history of the disease.
+Metformin, a drug prescribed to increase GDF15 levels, might be used in patients with a history of the disease.

 Another hope lies in a treatment that would prevent the GDF15 protein from binding to receptors in the brains of hyperemesis gravidarum patients.
 Several of these drugs are already in clinical trials for cachexia (a complex metabolic condition that causes extreme weight loss) and for cancer patients suffering from nausea and vomiting.